Skip to content

 Arity is the cornerstone concept behind how nodes and ops function within Radiate's genetic programming system.
 Arity is a term used to describe the number of arguments or inputs a function takes.
 In the context of genetic programming, arity defines how many inputs a node or an op can accept in both trees and graphs.
 For graphs arity is used to determine how many incoming connections a GraphNode can have, while for trees it determines how many children a TreeNode can have.
 Radiate uses an enum to express arity defined in three variants:

-In most cases, the tree or graph will try it's best ensure that their node's arity is not violated, but it will ultimately be up to the user to ensure that the arity is correct.
+In most cases, the tree or graph will try its best to ensure that their node's arity is not violated, but it will ultimately be up to the user to ensure that the arity is correct.